moe-salek/WOdEv/README.md

 # WOdEv
 Week Odd (or) Even

-A useful tool for people who label odd/even weeks in their schedule.
+A useful command-line tool for people who label odd/even weeks in their schedule.

 The default calendar is [Jalali](https://en.wikipedia.org/wiki/Jalali_calendar).